 Congratulations to all of the 2017 recipients of the St. Jude Medal Award!
-Every year, the St. Jude the Apostle Medal is presented by our bishop to a lay member of each of our parishes for distinguished and outstanding service.
+On Sunday, Nov.
+19, Bishop Parkes honored one lay member from each of our parishes for their distinguished and outstanding service.
 Whether it’s running the food pantry at their parish or visiting the sick, these men and women share the love of Christ in many visible ways.
 Some of the honorees lead their parish music ministry or are dedicated catechists; some are liturgical coordinators or organize the weekly fish fry.
 Whatever the humble offerings they provide, they exemplify gratefulness to God’s blessings in their service to his people.

 About the St. Jude Medal